Palace of Poitiers: Later developments

 The count-dukes sometimes administered justice in the great hall.
 It was there that Hugues de Lusignan, comte de la Marche, publicly challenged Louis IX on Christmas Day, 1241.
 After the province of Poitou was reattached to the royal domain, la salle des pas perdus was renamed la salle du Roi ("the royal hall").
 A judicial institution, le parlement royal, sat there from 1418 to 1436.

 The palace was used for administering justice: on 5 June 1453 Jacques Cœur was tried there, and justice was dispensed in the Palais de Justice through the French Revolution.
 In 1821, a monumental staircase with a Doric portico was attached to the medieval building.
-Too soon to benefit from interest generated by the Gothic Revival, the duc de Berry's private apartments were gradually demolished to give room to the appellate court and its chancery.
+Too soon to benefit from interest generated by the Gothic Revival, the duc de Berry's private apartments were gradually demolished to make room for the appellate court and its chancery.